-How to write a personal trainer job description
+How to write the perfect personal trainer job description

 Creating an attractive personal trainer job description is essential to helping you receive applications from the most qualified PT’s.